 A few years ago, a group of researchers developed an inflammatory index of foods and nutrients.
 This was a scientific breakthrough as previous to this we had no way to compare how anti-inflammatory diets influenced the outcomes of many health conditions.

 The development of the inflammatory index has resulted in more than 150 research studies within just a few short years.
-An even though research in general has come under fire recently, shedding some unwelcomed light on biased reporting of cherry-picked data, the amazing thing about these studies is: all 150 of them came to the same conclusion… that following an anti-inflammatory diet reduces your risk of all types of diseases.
+Even though research in general has come under fire recently, shedding some unwelcomed light on biased reporting of cherry-picked data, the amazing thing about these studies is: all 150 of them came to the same conclusion… that following an anti-inflammatory diet reduces your risk of all types of diseases.

 Below are the top eight anti-inflammatory nutrients and foods…